sthakurr/cp-problems/rand_concepts/README.md

 Find the shortest path in O(E*log(v)) time!
 It is an SSSP (Single Sourced Shortest Path) algorithm!
 It is a Greedy Algorithm and starts by assigning infinity to each of the distances from source node to every other node.

+**Topological Sorting** (Kahn's Algorithm):
+Given a Directed Acyclic Graph (DAG), we want to sort the nodes such that for any directed edge u --> v, u comes before v in the ordering!